Jonathan S. Willis

-Jonathan Spencer Willis (April 5, 1830 – November 24, 1903) was an American minister, farmer and politician, from Milford, in Kent County, Delaware.
-He was a member of the Republican Party, who served as U. S. Representative from Delaware.
+Jonathan Spencer Willis (April 5, 1830 – November 24, 1903) was an American politician from Milford in Kent County, Delaware.
+He was a member of the Republican Party, and served as U.S. Representative from Delaware.

 Early life and family

 Willis was born in Oxford, Maryland, attended the district schools there and studied under private tutors.

 Willis married twice.
-To Annie Barratt Townsend (1843 - 1885), they had one daughter Elizabeth Townsend Willis (1864 - 1934).
-And to Edith Gillespie (1855 - 1914), they had one son Jonathan Spencer Willis, Jr (1892 - 1957).
+To Annie Barratt Townsend (1843–1885), they had one daughter, Elizabeth Townsend Willis (1864–1934).
+And to Edith Gillespie (1855–1914), they had one son Jonathan Spencer Willis Jr. (1892–1957).

 Professional and political career

 He taught school seven years and then entered the ministry of the Methodist Episcopal Church, serving charges in Maryland, Delaware, Philadelphia, New York City, and Stamford, Connecticut.
-He retired from the ministry in 1884 and settled on a farm near Milford, Delaware and engaged in fruit growing.
+He retired from the ministry in 1884 and settled on a farm near Milford and engaged in fruit growing.

 Willis was an unsuccessful Republican candidate for election in 1892 to the 53rd Congress, but was elected to the 54th Congress, serving from March 4, 1895, to March 3, 1897.
 He was an unsuccessful candidate, however, for reelection in 1896 to the 55th Congress, and returned to the full effort of agricultural pursuits.